chef/automate/components/docs-chef-io/content/automate/centralizing_log.md

 [system@ABC]# ./splunk add monitor /var/tmp/automate.log
 ```

-In the above command, **/var/tmp/** is the location of the `automate.log` which you can change accordingly.
-Running the above command will show:
+In the above command, **/var/tmp/** is the location of the `automate.log`, which you can change accordingly.
+Running the above command will show the following:

 ```bash
 Added monitor of '/var/tmp/automate.log'